ht44/midpoint/readme.md

 Our API’s will include Google Places, Google Maps Geocoding and Google Maps.

-Our  technologies will include Bootstrap (or other front end framework for styling), Velocity, jQuery, HTML, CSS, Postgress, SQL, EJS, Express, Node.js, Javascript, Knex, API’s, Git and body-parser
+Our  technologies will include Bootstrap (or other front end framework for styling), jQuery, HTML, CSS, Postgress, SQL, EJS, Express, Node.js, Javascript, Knex, API’s, Git and body-parser

 Additional features will include a voting system, animated UI, built in chat client, weighting system, web socket, notification and mobile responsive.